usnistgov/dioptra/docs/source/explanation/workflow-architecture-explanation.rst

 More specifically:

 * :ref:`Tasks <explanation-plugins>` are parameterizable functions that are stored within :ref:`Plugin containers <explanation-plugins>`
-* :ref:`Entrypoints <explanation-entrypoints>` are reusable, parameterizable execution graphs that chain together multiple Tasks, defined via the a :ref:`Task Graph <explanation-task-graph>`
+* :ref:`Entrypoints <explanation-entrypoints>` are reusable, parameterizable execution graphs that chain together multiple Tasks, defined via a :ref:`Task Graph <explanation-task-graph>`
 * A :ref:`Job <explanation-experiments-and-jobs>` is a parameterized execution of an Entrypoint within an :ref:`Experiment <explanation-experiments-and-jobs>`.
 * Jobs can produce :ref:`Artifacts <explanation-artifacts>`, which are objects saved to disk.